eagledot/hachi/readme.md

 For Windows, shared libraries  ``dnnl.dll`` and ``dnnl_v3.dll`` are included in this repository and are based on the [ONEDNN Project](https://github.com/oneapi-src/oneDNN).
 Specifically ``dnnl.dll`` corresponds to a version >= ``2.6.x`` but less than version ``3.x.x`` and ``dnnl_v3.dll`` corresponds to the version >= ``3.x.x`` but less than ``4.x.x``.
 Developers can choose to build their own corresponding ``DLLs`` based on the instructions on the [project](https://github.com/oneapi-src/oneDNN#requirements-for-building-from-source) page, provided they name it as ``dnnl.dll`` and ``dnnl_v3.dll`` after building.

+``Openblas.dll`` included along is based on the project https://github.com/OpenMathLib/OpenBLAS/ and as an alternative can be built from scratch or can be downloaded directly from [releases](https://github.com/OpenMathLib/OpenBLAS/releases) .